Travel to Belgium

 The efforts towards integration in Belgian society by a foreigner who is admitted to or permitted to a stay of more than 3 months in Belgium will henceforth be verified by the Immigration Office (FPS Interior)

-We strongly recommend that you consult the website of the Immigration Office for a detailed explanation regarding this new general condition of stay.
+We strongly recommend that you consult the website of the Immigration Office for a detailed explanation regarding this condition of stay.

 Luxembourg and Slovenia